motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 **Arch_Smart_Update** is an advanced, ultra-safe, and visually stunning bash script for managing system updates on vanilla **Arch Linux** and its derivatives (has better integration with **EndeavourOS** and **CachyOS** packages and tools, **but works great on other Arch-based distributions as well**).
 It acts as an intelligent shield for your package manager: analyzing pending updates, checking official news, automating backups, and utilizing a built-in **Advisor** to protect your machine from Day-1 bugs, broken dependencies, and kernel panics.

+⚠️ **IMPORTANT DISCLAIMER:** The update recommendations provided by the Advisor are helpful guidelines, not absolute rules.
+As an Arch Linux user, **you are the system administrator** and hold ultimate responsibility for your machine.
+Always review the update list and use your own judgment before pressing "Y".
+This script is a powerful safety net, but it does not replace common sense.
+The author is not responsible for any broken systems, unbootable kernels, or data loss!

 ---

 ![01](https://github.com/user-attachments/assets/9aab8143-8587-4c49-b822-915f9a1d950e)